sebthom/tm4e/README.md

 ### in Eclipse IDE or RCP applications

-You can install TM4E with the update site [https://download.eclipse.org/tm4e/snapshots/](https://download.eclipse.org/tm4e/snapshots/).
+You can install TM4E from the update site [https://download.eclipse.org/tm4e/releases/latest/](https://download.eclipse.org/tm4e/releases/latest/).
 TM4E is usually installed together with its consumers, so end-user should usually not need to directly install it.

+The latest snapshot build can be installed from the update site [https://download.eclipse.org/tm4e/snapshots/](https://download.eclipse.org/tm4e/snapshots/).

 ### as a Java API with Maven